ISSN 2197-8646 (Online)

 The International Journal for Research in Vocational Education and Training (IJRVET) is a double blind peer-reviewed journal.
 This journal provides full open access to its content on the principle that making research freely and independently available to the science community and the public supports a greater global exchange of knowledge and the further development of expertise in the field of vocational education and training (VET).
 IJRVET is participant of the United Nations Global Compact, the world´s largest corporate sustainability initative, and supports the ten principles of the initiative.

 IJRVET is since the beginning independent from any non-scientific third party funding.
 The establishment of the journal was supported between 2013 and 2014 with grants from the European Educational Research Association (EERA).
-All members of IJRVET work since the beginning on a voluntary basis.
+All members of IJRVET work on a honorary basis.
 The Open Journal System (OJS) is hosted at the Data Center of the University of Bremen, Germany.

 IJRVET is the official journal of VETNET (founded in 1996), the European Research Network in Vocational Education and Training (umbrella organisation: EERA European Educational Research Association), supported by CINTERFOR (founded in 1963), the Centro Interamericano para el Desarrollo del Conocimiento en la Formación Profesional / Inter-American Centre for Knowledge Development in Vocational Training (a technical service of OIT Organización International del Trabajo / ILO International Labour Organization) and IRNVET (founded in 2013), the International Research Network in Vocational Education and Training (umbrella organisation: WERA World Education Research Association).